THE ASCENT CHAPTER EIGHT

 ‘I’m sure many wouldn’t,’ Mo said, ‘but the smart ones do… at least in some fashion.
 They understand the word substance means much more than what is considered material.
 So let’s briefly go over this again to help you understand things.

-‘As we’ve said, all that’s experienced, whether in heaven, earth or somewhere else, originates as a conscious thought.
-Only spirit knows itself because that’s all there is, even when manifested as crystallized perception in unlimited ways.
+‘As we’ve said, all that’s experienced originates as a conscious thought, whether in heaven, earth or somewhere else.
+Only spirit knows itself because that’s all there is, even when manifested as crystallised perception in unlimited ways.
 Professor Bohm referred to this as frozen light enfolded within the hidden, implicate domain that expresses itself in the explicate order we understand and experience as reality.

-‘Mind, as perceiver, is in essence, consciousness, and therefore, unlike matter, non-substantial, unconditional, ineffable, and undefinable.
-So it’s through our mind’s consciousness that we become aware of our existence.’
+‘Mind, as perceiver, is essentially consciousness, and therefore, unlike matter, non-substantial, unconditional, ineffable, and undefinable.
+So it’s through our mind’s consciousness, we become aware of our existence.’

 ‘There’s nothing more real than consciousness since that’s all there is.
-It emanates from Source, and therefore is Source.
-It is that which gives form to all outward existence, or should I say, what creates outward appearances of reality.
+It emanates from Source and therefore is the Source.
+It gives form to all outward existence, or should I say, what creates outward appearances of reality.
 What sensation is possible without consciousness perceiving it?’

 ‘’So you’re saying that when you come right down to it, nothing else is real… is that right?’